flotiq/flotiq-docs/docs/panel/content-objects.md

 #### Objects relations

-Where you can either open the form for object creation using the `Add new object and link` button:
+You can either open the form for object creation using the `Add new object and link` button:

 ![](images/BlogPostFormModal.png){: .center .width75 .border}

 After saving the object, the system automatically links it to the object you are editing/creating right now.

-You can also click the `Link existing object` button and link the object created earlier:
+Or you can also click the `Link existing object` button and link the object created earlier:

 ![](images/LinkExistingObject.png){: .center .border}